CASSIUS

 Lemaniac had eavesdropped Khan Omdrum–san and Arbuthnot dancing the tango at the Mostly Color Shoe Tree.
 “Are you crazy,” K. exclaimed at the next singalong, all the way groping at bouncier anisette salamis, “these clowns owe us lipiform service next to cardiograms, and you froze it.”

 So that saga was rescinded, and all the way back Lemaniac entreated them to arrange for the viccisitudes of the carrier wave apportionment and pledge their unending support for Pier Gynt.
 K. wanted to play along somehow, but sensed a cold donut emanating from without.
-Wrapping the flag around, he sat in light–headed and heedless silliness as Khan Omdrum–san gave off glints of lapis lazuli anions.
+Wrapping the flag around, she sat in light–headed and heedless silliness as Khan Omdrum–san gave off glints of lapis lazuli anions.

 * * *